 Ennerdale Water as seen from Red Pike.

-Magical scenes from Red Pike.
+Magical scenes on the Red Pike walk.

 Looking down upon Bleaberry Tarn and Buttermere from the Red Pike summit, height 755 metres (2477 feet).